julienherrero/awesome-list/README.md

 - [LikeTheSalad/android-stem](https://github.com/LikeTheSalad/android-stem) - This is a Gradle plugin for Android applications that concatenates XML strings during compilation
 - [LinX64/CoinCap](https://github.com/LinX64/CoinCap) - Best practice (Modularization) - built entirely with Jetpack Compose.
 It also includes CI/CD, Renovate, Detekt and version-catalog.
 This project is the most up-to-date Android project.
 - [LinX64/Reusable](https://github.com/LinX64/Reusable) - 📘 Reusable Components Library for Jetpack Compose - Stop rewriting or copy-pasting the same code from the previous projects!
-- [LinkSheet/LinkSheet](https://github.com/LinkSheet/LinkSheet) - Restore link control on Android 12+
+- [LinkSheet/LinkSheet](https://github.com/LinkSheet/LinkSheet) - Link handling for modern Android
 - [LinkoraApp/Linkora](https://github.com/LinkoraApp/Linkora) - the only link utility app you need for Android
 - [LouisCAD/CompleteKotlin](https://github.com/LouisCAD/CompleteKotlin) - Gradle Plugin to enable auto-completion and symbol resolution for all Kotlin/Native platforms.
 - [LouisCAD/Splitties](https://github.com/LouisCAD/Splitties) - A collection of hand-crafted extensions for your Kotlin projects.